Ravkeerat02/AI-Text/README.md

 ## Features

-- Displays a list of summarized articles (URLs).
+- Displays a list of link(url) used.
 - Displays the summary of articles.

 ## Getting Started